Electricity Prices Switzerland 2026: Tariffs & ElCom Data

 Compare now

-Legal notice: This article is for informational purposes only and does not replace energy or tariff advice.
+Legal notice: This article is for general information only (status June 2026) and does not replace energy or tariff advice.
 Actual electricity prices vary by municipality, consumption profile and tariff option.
 For binding tariffs, contact your local electricity utility or the official ElCom comparison.
 Sources: ElCom, SFOE, Pronovo.

 More interesting articles

-Climate Fund Initiative 2026: March 8 Vote, Pro/Con and Subsidies
+Climate Fund Initiative 2026: Result, Reasons and Subsidies

 Read more

-Energy Savings Switzerland 2026: 22 Concrete Steps to Lower Your Bill
+Energy Savings Switzerland 2026: 22 Steps to Lower Your Bill

 Energy savings Switzerland 2026: LED, standby, A-G energy label and Smart Meter tips.
 Per-appliance savings breakdown by household profile.